-- 54.1 To determine a motion before a meeting, the Chair must first call for those in favour of the motion and then those opposed to the motion, and must then declare the result to the meeting. - 54.2 The question is determined in the affirmative by a majority of the Councillors present at a meeting at the time the vote is taken voting in favour of the question. - 54.3 For the purpose of determining the result of a vote, a Councillor present at the meeting who does not vote (abstains) is to be taken to have voted against the question.
+- To determine a motion before a meeting, the Chair must first call for those in favour of the motion and then those opposed to the motion, and must then declare the result to the meeting. - The question is determined in the affirmative by a majority of the Councillors present at a meeting at the time the vote is taken voting in favour of the question. - For the purpose of determining the result of a vote, a Councillor present at the meeting who does not vote (abstains) is to be taken to have voted against the question. - The Chair must then state, and the Chief Executive Officer or any authorised officer must record, the names of those Councillors that voted for, against, or abstained from the motion.